-Indie Shorts International Film Festival promises exciting lineup and A-list appearances
+Indy Shorts International Film Festival promises exciting lineup and A-list appearances

 Lights, camera, action: Indy shorts film festival

-INDIANAPOLIS (WISH) — The anticipation is building as Indianapolis gears up to host the Indie Shorts International Film Festival next month.
+INDIANAPOLIS (WISH) — The anticipation is building as Indianapolis gears up to host the Indy Shorts International Film Festival next month.

 With tickets on sale Thursday, Jessica Chapman, director of marketing for the festival, stopped by WISH-TV Daybreak to chat with News 8’s Jeremy Jenkins about the excitement.